yonrasgg/TechNomadiX/_posts/2020-03-21-conditional-statements-python.md

 ---

-**Next Steps**: In the next post, we'll delve into **Python Data Structures**, covering lists, tuples, dictionaries, and more.
-Keep practicing, and happy coding! 🐍💻
+**Next Steps**: In the next post, we'll delve into [*Python Data Structures*](https://gaaspkm.online/posts/data-structures-lists-tuples-dictionaries-sets-python/), covering lists, tuples, dictionaries, and more.
+Keep practicing, and happy coding!